 Below are a few of the symptoms reported by JL customers.

-Steering Symptoms include, but not limited to the following:
+Steering Symptoms include, but are not limited to the following:

 - Loose steering & Excessive play